RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

   iap.googleapis.com \
   dlp.googleapis.com
 ```
-**Reasoning:** In a new project, these APIs are disabled.
-Attempting to create resources like Cloud Run services, VPCs, or Cloud SQL instances without enabling their respective APIs is the most common cause of initial Terraform failures.

 ### 1.3.
 Grant Permissions to the Cloud Build Service Account

-Your `cloudbuild-*.yaml` files build and deploy your applications.
+The `cloudbuild-*.yaml` files build and deploy the applications.
 The default Cloud Build service account needs permission to do so.

 ```bash
 # Get your project number